cnshenj/vscode-task-manager/README.md

   * The task list is automatically refreshed when a common task file is changed (e.g. gulpfile.js)
 - Run/terminate tasks directly in the custom activity view
 - Running tasks are indicated by an animated icon
+- Exclude tasks using a regular expression pattern `taskManager.exclude`

 ### Screenshot
 ![Screenshot](images/screenshot.png)